 Introduced in 2006 by Greater Manchester Police & Manchester Planning Authorities, the CIS process involves identifying, predicting, evaluating and mitigating the crime and disorder effects of a development proposal early in the design process—prior to planning decisions being taken and commitments made.
 The purpose of the CIS is to ensure that design decision-makers consider crime, disorder and fear of crime before determining whether to proceed with new projects.
 A CIS will include all the requirements for Secured By Design accreditation, should the client wish to apply for the award.

-Greater Manchester Police recommend that a Crime Impact Statement should be produced for the following types of developments:
+Greater Manchester Police recommend that a Crime Impact Statement should be produced by a suitably qualified security assessor for the following types of developments:

 - Residential developments (new or conversions) where ten or more units are created

 - Change of use to licensed premises or bookmakers

 - New build student accomodation